Bundel48/FHIR/FrontEnd/DigitalVaccination/README.md

 This has the advantage that the composition only needs to be viewed once.
 The parsing of this document is realized in the file `composition.service.ts`.
+Every component of the document loads this composition data to get their part of the informations.

 ## Development server